codeslo/codeslo-test-engine-client/How_to_Use_the_Test_client.md

-## Introductory Challenges

-The purpose of the introductory challenges is to help you get comfortable with the CodeSLO Test Engine and to make sure you understand foundational JavaScript concepts.

-Completeing these tests will help you be successful with more difficult coding challenges to come.
+## How to Use the CodeSLO Test Engine Client

 #### Getting Started
 1. Create a new folder in the root of test client directory.
 This folder *must* be named **my_solutions**.
 2. Copy the folders inside the **challenges** directory and paste them into your **my_solutions** directory.
 3. Create another folder in the root of the test client directory.
 This folder *must* be named **user_settings**.
 4. In user_settings, create a file called **config.js**.
-Copy/paste the config file contents at the bottom of this file, and fill in the correct information for firstName, lastName, and password.
+5. Find and copy the code in the **ConfigSample.js** file and paste into your user_settings/config.js file, and fill in the correct information for firstName, lastName, and password.
 This information *must* match the information you registered with on the test-engine web app (http://codeslo-test-engine.herokuapp.com).
+**note**: Your password is being stored in plain text in this file.
+Please use a simple password that you do *not* use anywhere else.
-3. Solve and run your challenges from your **my_solutions** folder.
+5. Solve and run your challenges from your **my_solutions** folder.
 Trying to run challenges inside the **challenges** folder will generate an error.

 #### How to Solve the Challenges
 1. Each coding challenge comes in it's own folder. *Example: Create A Function*